 The time has come in the evangelical community for a proactive, comprehensive solution for protecting children and the vulnerable from abuse.
-While there are efforts to respond to abuse in our communities by various companies and ministries, the Evangelical Council for Abuse Prevention (ECAP) believes a coordinated effort to prevent abuse in our churches, schools, and non-profit ministries is still missing.
+While there are efforts to respond to abuse in our communities by various companies and ministries, the Evangelical Council for Abuse Prevention (ECAP) believes a coordinated effort to prevent abuse in our churches, schools, and non-profit ministries is still lacking.

 After reading the Houston Chronicle articles on abuse in the church, I began praying and talking with like-minded leaders about what national efforts were being done to prevent abuse.
 As I researched and explored current efforts in the evangelical community, I found a small buffet of companies and organizations offering varied services.
 However, abuse prevention, particularly in ministries, lacked any clear coordination or validation, and certainly lacked accountability.